Morwenn/cpp-sort/docs/Sorters.md

 #include <cpp-sort/sorters/split_sorter.h>
 ```

-Implements an in-place *SplitSort* as descirbed in *Splitsort — an adaptive sorting algorithm* by Levcopoulos and Petersson.
+Implements an in-place *SplitSort* as descirbed in *Splitsort — an adaptive sorting algorithm* by C. Levcopoulos and O. Petersson.
 This library implements the simpler "in-place" version of the algorithm described in the paper.

 | Best        | Average     | Worst       | Memory      | Stable      | Iterators     |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ------------- |